openwdl/wdl/modules/SPEC.md

 Engines must rely on the user's configured Git credential helpers for authentication to private repositories.
 If the user's `git` command can clone a repository, module resolution from that repository must succeed without additional configuration.
 Engines must not introduce a new credential store or configuration format specifically for module resolution.

-This approach works with SSH keys, personal access tokens, and platform-specific credential managers (macOS Keychain, Windows Credential Manager, `git-credential-libsecret`, etc.) without modification.
+This approach works with SSH keys, personal access tokens, and platform-specific credential managers (macOS Keychain, Windows Credential Manager, etc.) without modification.
 Most developers and CI systems already have Git credentials configured, and any such configuration applies to module resolution automatically.

 ## API Stability Guidance